In this page

 - Press the UK government for a fair share of vital rail infrastructure and R&D investment for Wales.

-- Give Transport for Wales new powers to better integrate rail, bus and active travel and regulate for them to meet Welsh Language standards.
+- Give Transport for Wales new powers to better integrate rail, bus and active travel.

 - Develop new Regional Transport Plans.

-- Deliver £800m of new rolling stock for our railways and ensure that 95% of train journeys are on new trains by 2024.
+- Deliver £800 million of new rolling stock for our railways and ensure that 95% of train journeys are on new trains by 2024.

 - Progress plans for a metro in North Wales and Swansea Bay.

-- Explore opportunities for multi-modal extensions to our Metro networks, such as the North West Corridor and across the South Wales valleys.
+- Explore opportunities for multi-modal extensions to our Metro networks, such as an integrated transport system for the North West Corridor and across the South Wales valleys.

 - Press the UK government to electrify the North Wales mainline.